moveit/moveit_tutorials/doc/ros_visualization/visualization_tutorial.rst

 custom robot see the  `MoveIt!
 Setup Assistant tutorial
 <../setup_assistant/setup_assistant_tutorial.html>`_, otherwise follow these next steps:

-Alternately, you can source the MoveIt! configuration for the PR2 in the pr2_moveit_config ROS package.
-If you don't yet have a workspace for this tutorial, create one below.

 **Use Default PR2 MoveIt!
 Configuration**

 Note: This tutorial does **not** require you to actually have a PR2 robot, it just needs a set of